 There is nothing worse than opening up your checked baggage to find that your liquids have leaked all over your clothing.
 It happened to me once and I swore it wouldn’t happen again.
 Thanks to this tip, it hasn’t!
 Open the lids of your liquids and place a piece of plastic wrap over the top before putting the cap back on.
 This will prevent leaks and spills!

-It can be hard to locate a power jack in an airport to charge one device, what to speak of two or three.
-A small power strip like this one from Belkin is perfect for travel and works well when you're trying to charge all of your devices, whether it be at the airport or in your hotel room.
+It can be hard to locate a power jack in an airport to charge one device, let alone to charge two or three.
+A small power strip is perfect for travel and works well when you’re trying to charge all of your devices, whether it be at the airport or in your hotel room.

-The locks used on hotel doors are not the safest and most can be hacked open, which is why a portable door lock is an imporant thing to bring with you, as it ensures your safety and keeps your door locked from the inside out.
-Housekeeping and unruly guests won't be able to enter the room, even with a key.
-The Forceguard Portable Door Lock is a good choice and works well.
-Read the reviews for more information on how this has helped travelers stay safe!
+The locks used on hotel doors are not the safest and most can be hacked open, which is why a portable door lock is an important thing to bring with you, as it ensures your safety and keeps your door locked from the inside out.
+Housekeeping and unruly guests won’t be able to enter the room, even with a key.